- Take ownership of your own skills development and help you to ‘future proof’ your career in a constantly changing environment

 To achieve the Edinburgh Award you need to complete the following activities which should equate to a minimum of 50 learning hours:

-2. Participate in 3 group sessions
+1. Participate in 3 group sessions

-3. Have 2 coaching sessions
+2. Have 2 coaching sessions

-4. Attend skills sessions and workshops
+3. Attend skills sessions and workshops – at least 16 hours

 Between September and May attend a minimum of 16 hours of skills training (including up to 3 hours of career advice meetings).
 Student Development will deliver, host, and signpost you to workshops, but you can also participate in University or even external events if they relate to your development goal.
+You will log hours spent on this on an Activity Tracker.

 Time commitment and timeline